KritikaBansode/HandGestureController/README.md

 2. **Upload your PowerPoint file.**
 3. **Use hand gestures to control your presentation.**

-## 📦 Deployment (AWS)
+## 📦 Deployment (Replit)
-- Details about deploying the application on AWS will be added here.
+- This application is deployed on Replit for easy access and testing.
+- To deploy on Replit:
+  1. Log in to your Replit account.
+  2. Create a new Repl and import this GitHub repository.
+  3. Install all dependencies listed in `requirements.txt`.
+  4. Set the entry point to `app.py` and run the Repl.
+  5. The app will be accessible via a Replit-generated URL.

 ## 🤖 Future Enhancements
 - Improve gesture recognition accuracy.